ClairDeLuna01/Carcasum/README.md

 - Road: 2 points

-Towns can also have a bonus point per tile if it the tile has castle in the middle.
+Towns can also earn two bonus points per tile if it the tile has castle in the middle.

-The bonus point is added to the total points of the town when it is closed for each tile that has a castle.
+The bonus points are added to the total points of the town when it is closed for each tile that has a castle.